Dynamical symmetries of the Calogero-Coulomb model

 The algebra \eqref{Sij} is often referred to in the literature as the $S_N$-extended Heisenberg algebra \cite{brink'}.
 The corresponding abstract algebraic structure is known as the rational Cherednik algebra associated with the symmetric group \cite{cherednik,etingof,etingof-ma}.
 The Dunkl operator together with the coordinate generate a particular representation of this algebra.

-Pursuing further the analogy with particle motion in an external field, one can define a covariant momentum operator $\pi$.
+Pursuing further the analogy with particle motion in an external field, one can define a covariant momentum operator $\pi_i$.
 The corresponding Hamiltonian includes a Calogero-type potential that, however, involves particle exchanges \cite{poly92,brink}.
-In the presence of a Coulomb potential, this leads to the Calogero–Coulomb Hamiltonian with particle exchange \cite{hak14-1,runge}:
+In the presence of a Coulomb potential, this leads to the Calogero--Coulomb Hamiltonian with particle exchange \cite{hak14-1,runge}:

+In what follows, we adopt the shorthand notations $\pi^2=\sum_i \pi_i^2$ and $p^2=\sum_i p_i^2$, denoting the squared covariant momentum and the squared canonical momentum, respectively.
 For identical bosons ($s_{ij}=1$) or fermions ($s_{ij}=-1$), the Hamiltonian $H_\gamma$ reduces to the convensional Calogero--Coulomb model \eqref{coul}.
 Calogero-type Hamiltonians that incorporate particle exchange within the inverse-square interaction are commonly referred to in the literature as generalized Calogero models.
-In this article, we focus primarily on such systems and therefore designate the particle-exchange Hamiltonian \eqref{Hgamma} simply as the Calogero–Coulomb Hamiltonian.
+In this article, we focus primarily on such systems and therefore designate the particle-exchange Hamiltonian \eqref{Hgamma} simply as the Calogero--Coulomb Hamiltonian.